 Each year, in the spring, a distinguished author gives a public reading, conducts a workshop or roundtable, and dines with students and faculty.
 Among other prestigious honors, these authors have won the Pultizer Prize, the National Book Award, the National Book Critics Circle Award, and the MacArthur Genius Grant.
 Initiated in 2004, the event usually caps a robust series of readings and workshops on campus.
 It is made possible by a Grinnell alum who prefers to remain anonymous.
 For more than fifteen years, he and his wife have supported programming that allows the Grinnell community to hear from, and interact with, the nation’s most prominent writers.
 Their generosity also gave birth to the popular six-week short courses taught by faculty from the University of Iowa Writers’ Workshop.
 Distinguished authors have included W.S.
-Merwin, Marilynne Robinson, John Edgar Wideman, Ana Castillo, Adrienne Rich, Edward P. Jones, Dorothy Allison, Mark Doty, Natasha Trethewey, Tracy K. Smith, Alison Bechdel, Edwidge Danticat, James McBride, and Marlon James.
+Merwin, Marilynne Robinson, John Edgar Wideman, Ana Castillo, Adrienne Rich, Edward P. Jones, Dorothy Allison, Mark Doty, Natasha Trethewey, Tracy K. Smith, Alison Bechdel, Edwidge Danticat, James McBride, Marlon James, and Tyehimba Jess.

 Past Distinguished Authors